Sparsh (festival): Singing Night

 Where words fail, music speaks.
 “Sargam” is the singing night of Sparsh.
 The wide category of performances include Hindustani, Classical, Symphony, Orchestra, Opera, Heavy Metal, Punk rock.
 This is the night when the entire college congregates to witness magic unfold before their eyes.
 The melodious voice and the flowing music transport your mind into Trance.

 Dancing Night

-From Bharatnatyam in the south to Bhangra in the North; Garba in the west to Chauu in the East, nothing is left out.
-Also mired in the concoction we have western dancing styles like hip-hop, salsa, jazz, boogie and rumba where the students bring out the essence of various cultures through their dances, thus creating an atmosphere of harmony in the cultural diversity.
+The festival ranges from Bharatnatyam in the south to Bhangra in the North Garba in the west to Chauu in the East.
+There is an assortment of western dancing styles including hip-hop, salsa, jazz, boogie and rumba.
 The crowd pulling event of Sparsh where the participants go crazy in the attempt to bag the best dance in different categories.

-Dancing night is very important part of the event.
+Dancing night is a very important part of the event.

 Fashion Night

-'Jalwa' the fashion night is one of the most awaited nights of Sparsh, where students get a chance to oomph up the glamour quotient on the ramp.
-This night gives the perfect amalgam of beauty and brains.
-Beauty, Sensuality, Chic, Panache, runaway, vogue!
-One can hear all these terms come alive as the Divas and Heartthrobs of the college walk the red carpet donning various attires which inspire awe and envy at the same time in every person’s mind.
-Several models have walked the ramp in Sparsh and the panel of judges are among the known and certified fashion connoisseurs and celebrities from the industry.
+'Jalwa' is a fashion event held during Sparsh, featuring student participants modeling various attires on the ramp.
+The event is evaluated by a panel of fashion industry professionals and public figures.